threelogy/threelogy.github.io/_video/sde/mike--tricia.md

 ” Just say yes … ” :)

-For bookings, send us an email or call us at +63 2 4344428
+For bookings, send us an email: inquiry@threelogyvideo.com

-Email: inquiry@threelogyvideo.com

 Thank you for watching! :)